 These are just some of the responses of cis women, who responded to a survey by Feminism in India, when asked if or how the COVID-19 vaccine affected their menstrual cycles.
 While the general population has been warned of side effects of the vaccine including fever, headache and chills, what has been missing from the discourse largely is the impact the vital jabs could have on menstrual health.

-However, anecdotal evidence gathered from across the globe indicates that the vaccine impacts how people experience menstrual cycles, albeit for a short term.
+However, anecdotal evidence gathered from across the globe indicates that the vaccine impacts how people experience menstrual cycles, albeit for the short term.
 This is also indicative of the androcentric assumption of a cis male body as the template of society and thus, the invisibilisation of other gendered bodies in the process.
 Delving a little deeper, this further marginalises the anxieties of a large population that deals with menstrual conditions such as PCOS (Poly Cystic Ovarian Syndrome).

-However, in an attempt to demand more research into the impact of vaccines on sexual and reproductive health of menstruating bodies, in September 2021, Feminism in India conducted a survey, gathering responses from at least 25 women.
+However, in an attempt to demand more research into the impact of vaccines on the sexual and reproductive health of menstruating bodies, in September 2021, Feminism in India conducted a survey, gathering responses from at least 25 women.
 They confirmed the vaccine affected their menstrual health and over 70 percent of the responses from those diagnosed with PCOS.
 From getting two periods in a month, extremely painful cycles to getting their period after six months within two days of getting vaccinated: the reported effects have been varied yet concerning.

 25-year-old Sweta was not getting her periods for six months.
-This was until 24 December 2020, when she got her first dose of the COVID-19 vaccine in Dubai.
-(The UAE started the vaccination drive in December last year).
-Two days later, she got her period: “heavy flow and lasted for ten days,” the marketing executive described to us.
+This was until 24 December 2020, when she got her first dose of the COVID-19 vaccine in Dubai (The UAE started the vaccination drive in December last year).
+Two days later, she got her period, “Heavy flow and lasted for ten days,” the marketing executive described to us.

 Natasha, a 26-year-old NGO professional based in Chhattisgarh, says that after she took the vaccine in May, her period was delayed by two and a half months.
 29-year-old Anvi, working in Delhi, had a harrowing experience.